rmsr/sneezymud/README.md

 ## Build Dependencies

-* C++ compiler, probably g++ -- Tested with version 4.7
+* C++ compiler, probably g++ -- Tested with version 4.7, 4.9
 * scons -- Tested with version 2.2.0 on Python 2.7
 * libmysqlclient -- Tested with libmysqlclient 5.5.28
 * libc-ares -- Tested with 1.9.0 and 1.10.0.
-* Boost C++ library, with 'program-options', 'regex', and 'exception' modules -- Tested with 1.40, 1.50
+* Boost C++ library, with 'program-options', 'regex', and 'filesystem' modules -- Tested with 1.50, 1.55

 ## Recommended